Are you looking for a city that will leave you impressed and inspired? Look no further than Medellin, Colombia.

 1. The Art of Fernando Botero

 You have most likely seen some works by Fernando Botero featuring voluminous people and animals.
-The painter and sculptor was born in Medellin in 1932 and many of his works can be seen in the city.
+The painter and sculptor was born in Medellin in 1932.
+Many of his works can be seen in the city.

 But the city isn’t done with Botero yet.
 Head over to nearby Plaza San Antonio to see the Botero Birds.

 The first bird was severely damaged in 1995 during a bombing the killed 30 people and injured hundreds.
-The guerrilla group FARC claimed responsibility saying the bombing was meant to send a message to Botero’s son who was then the Defense Minister.
+The guerrilla group FARC claimed responsibility saying the bombing was meant to send a message to Botero’s son, who was the Defense Minister.

-As the clean up progressed the mayor demanded the ruined statue be discarded.
+As the cleanup progressed, the mayor demanded the ruined statue be discarded.
 The elder Botero heard this and immediately called the mayor.
-He demanded that the statue remain as a reminder of the bombing and a memorial to the victims.
+He insisted that the statue remain as a reminder of the bombing and a memorial to the victims.
 He promised to donate an identical statue.